-You found our guide to company retreats.
+You found our guide to company retreat ideas.

 This article explains:

-- company retreat ideas
+- company retreat ideas for employees

-- corporate retreat ideas
+- corporate retreat ideas for staff

 - work retreat ideas